-- (a) determined by the contract; - (b) left to be determined in a manner agreed by the contract; or - (c) left to be determined by the course of dealing between the parties. - 56.
-A supplier who, without reasonable excuse, acts in contravention of the service guarantees under this Part is liable to such penalties as may be prescribed.
+- 55. Where a service is supplied to a consumer there is a guarantee that the consumer is not liable to pay to the supplier more than a reasonable price for the service in any case where the price for the service is not - - (a) determined by the contract; - (b) left to be determined in a manner agreed by the contract; or - (c) left to be determined by the course of dealing between the parties.